bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 <div class="note warning">
-  <h5>Define static array configs in one file only</h5>
+  <h5>Define static array config in one file only</h5>
   <p>
-  Due to a <a href="https://github.com/strongloop/loopback-boot/issues/172">bug</a> in Loopback configs of array type such as <i>adminIps</i> cannot be merged if defined in multiple files with different length.
-To mitigate, only define the config in one file.
+  Due to a <a href="https://github.com/strongloop/loopback-boot/issues/172">bug</a> in Loopback a config of array type such as <i>adminIps</i> cannot be merged if defined in multiple files with different length.
+To mitigate, only define an array config in one file.
   </p>
 </div>